MarcelloCarlo/homelab-fads/README.md

 Collection of my homelab containers for laughs and giggles.
-This repos update regularly.
+This repo updates regularly.

 TODO:
 1. Add my podman containers on this repo.